STANDARD TRADING CONDITIONS

 10.4 The Company shall be entitled (but under no obligation) at any time and from time to time to inspect the Goods and for this purpose to open or remove any Containers.

-(a) the performance of the Company’s obligations are likely to be effected by any hindrance, risk, delay, difficulty or disadvantage whatsoever; and
+(a) the performance of the Company’s obligations are likely to be affected by any hindrance, risk, delay, difficulty or disadvantage whatsoever; and

 (b) the hindrance, risk, delay, difficulty or disadvantage cannot be avoided by reasonable endeavours of the Company or such other person,